Travels with V

 Medan - Banda Aceh

-We arrive at the hotel soaked like a pair of drenched kittens.
+We arrive at the hotel in Bukit Lawang soaked as drenched kittens.
 It’s dark and raining like hell.
 We take hot showers to regain our body warmth, then fall asleep instantly.
-Next morning we are transported to the super modern hospital in the big city of Medan.
+Next morning we are transported to the modern hospital in the big city of Medan.

 Everything at this hospital is super-efficient, they bring us in immediately – and just as quickly they bring out the credit card reader.
 They x-ray the hand, and ask for the card again.
 The doctor confirms what we already guessed – it’s a radius fracture, and we get two options for treatment.
 We choose the safest one, and say hello to the card reader again.

 We have called SOS International, and they tell us they will “send someone over to the hospital”, but this person unfortunately never materializes.
-We have to pay for the bills, including one night at the hospital, and just hope and pray that our insurance company will be understanding (which they are, thankfully).
+So we have to pay for the bills, including one night at the hospital (not cheap!) and just hope and pray that our insurance company will be understanding (which they are, thankfully).

 But now we must leave, V:s arm in a sling, because we have an appointment for an interview in Banda Aceh later that day.

-Banda Aceh lies at the tip of northwestern Sumatra, and is infamous for two things.
-One, a fierce guerilla war where the GAM group fought the Indonesian army for independence.
+Banda Aceh lies at the tip of northwestern Sumatra, and is famous, some would say infamous, for two things.
+One, a fierce guerilla war 1976 – 2005 where the GAM group fought the Indonesian army for independence.
 At the time the GAM leaders sat in Stockholm directing the struggle.
-And two, because the tsunami at Christmas 2004 destroyed most of the city, and an incomprehensible 167 000 persons died.
+And two, because the tsunami at Christmas 2004 destroyed most of the city, and 167 000 persons died.
+In the Tsunami Museum we witness the destruction, here we compare aerial shots from before and after.

-It has been said that the almighty one’s power saved the mosque when everything around it was crushed.
+It has been said that the almighty one’s power saved the mosque when everything around it was crushed by the waves.
 Islam is strong and very conservative in the Aceh region, so this was a symbol of enormous impact.

 Though with a little hush-hush we managed to have a few beers at a rooftop restaurant, but it was served in innocent-looking thermo mugs.

-When we came to Banda Aceh the Baiturrahman mosque (that was spared in the tsunami) is renovated and the surrounding gardens are rebuilt.
-It’s a stunningly beautiful place with fountains and grass lawns, where gigantic umbrellas provide cool shadows.
+When we’re in Banda Aceh the Baiturrahman mosque (that was spared in the tsunami) is renovated and the surrounding gardens are rebuilt.
+It’s a stunningly beautiful place with fountains and grass lawns, where gigantic umbrellas provide cool shadow.
 It’s a place where people meet and children play.

-But that appointment we had booked in Banda Aceh, never happened.
-We were supposed to meet and interview one of the GAM leaders, who has been Governor of the province.
+But the appointment we had booked in Banda Aceh never happened.
+We were supposed to meet and interview one of the previous GAM leaders, who has also been Governor of the province.
 But it turned out he was in Stockholm, so we had to find something else to write about.

 In the next part of our journey, we leave Sumatra for that tourist jewel in the middle of Indonesia – Bali.